Share this article

 Greenwich Historical Society Celebrates Black History Month

-To honor Black History Month, the Greenwich Historical Society will present a series of events to drive greater understanding and appreciation of the Black American experience and more meaningful engagement in the community.
+To honor Black History Month, the Greenwich Historical Society is hosting a variety of events to drive greater understanding and appreciation of the Black American experience and more meaningful engagement in the community.

 Black History Month at the Ferguson Library in Stamford, CT

 The Ferguson Library will be hosting a variety of special events during Black History Month.
-On Thursday February 1 a month-long art gallery, Symphony of Colors opens.
-Curated by Isabella Montenegro, the show focuses on harmony featuring works by local and regional artists of color.
-The exhibit will be on display through March 21.
+On Tuesday February 11, a month-long art gallery entitled Greatness opens.
+The exhibit celebrates the power of creativity and the pursuit of excellence.
+The juried show, featuring works by local and regional artists, will be on view through March 28.

 Black History Month Exhibition at Bethany Arts Community in Ossining, NY

-Registration: For more information or to register for a specific event, click here.
+For more information on the exhibition or to register for a specific event, click here.

 Black History Month at the New Rochelle Public Library

-In honor of Black History Month, the New Rochelle Public Library (NRPL) is hosting a variety of events throughout the month.
-The library is hosting a six-week African Dance workshop (taking place on Saturday afternoons) where participants will learn basic traditional West African dance movements, culminating in a final performance for the public.
+In honor of Black History Month, the New Rochelle Public Library (NRPL) holds a number of events for all ages to commemorate the important month.
+Each year the library hosts a six week African Dance workshop (taking place on Saturday afternoons) where participants learn basic traditional West African dance movements, culminating in a final performance for the public.

 Black History Month at the Hudson River Museum